Tonanguyxiro/HKUST-GZ_Marpit_Template/README.md

 ### Advantage of Markdown

 - No worry to layout, just focus on what you want to present.
+- Easy to design your own theme
+- No large software installation required

 ### Markdown VS LateX